omigroup/gltf-extensions/extensions/2.0/OMI_physics_body/README.md

 #### Trigger

 Trigger bodies do not collide with other objects, but can generate events when another physics body "enters" them.
 For example, a "goal" area which triggers whenever a ball gets thrown into it.

-If an `OMI_collider`'s `"isTrigger"` setting does not match the body it's a part of, implementations should ensure the per-collider setting is preserved.
+Trigger bodies can be added as children of other bodies to attach a trigger volume to another body.

 ### Mass